 No model housing activities are planned for the 12-month fiscal year.
-DHHL intends to utilize regulatory and administrative flexibilities to assist with recovery and relief efforts on behalf of families affected by Presidentially Declared Disasters, specifically the wildfires in Maui County.
-DHHL anticipates expending no more than 10 percent of its NHHP budget on Native Hawaiian families eligible to reside on Hawaiian Home Lands between 81 and 100 percent of the area median income to fund homeownership counseling for those families who utilize non-NHHBG funds for homeowner financing.
-DHHL also anticipates expending no more than 10 percent of its NHHP budget on Native Hawaiian families eligible to reside on Hawaiian Home Lands between 81 and 100 percent of the area median income who received NHHBG assistance to receive assistance with homeowner, hurricane, and/or flood insurance.
+DHHL anticipates expending no more than 10 percent of its NHHP budget on Native Hawaiian families eligible to reside on Hawaiian Home Lands between 81 and 100 percent of the area median income for the down payment and/or to buy down the interest rate to subsidize turn key housing financed with non-NHHBG funds up to a certain amount of NHHBG funds subject to the applicable useful life/affordability period.
+DHHL also intends to utilize regulatory and administrative flexibilities to assist with recovery and relief efforts on behalf of families affected by Presidentially Declared Disasters, specifically the wildfires in Maui County.
+Finally, DHHL anticipates expending no more than 10 percent of its NHHP budget on Native Hawaiian families eligible to reside on Hawaiian Home Lands between 81 and 100 percent of the area median income to fund homeownership counseling for those families who utilize non-NHHBG funds for homeowner financing.
 DHHL understands that HUD approval must be received to serve households above 100 percent of area median income or to spend more than 10 percent of its NHHP budget to assist households between 81 percent and 100 percent of area median income.

-Native Hawaiian Housing Block Grant (NHHBG) Exempt from OMB Approval.
-5 CFR 1320.3 (c) (4)
+Native Hawaiian Housing Blo OCK Grant (NHHBG) Exempt from OMB Approval.
+5 CFR 1320.3 (c) (4) U.S. Department of Housing and Urban Development NHHP/APR Office of Public and Indian Housing Office of Native American Programs (3) Anticipated Planning and Admi inistration Expenses (NAHASDA § 802(d), 24 CFR § 1006.230) Do you intend to exceed your allo owable spending cap for Planning and Administration?
+Yes No If yes, describe why the additional funds are needed for Planning and Administration. ation Expenses (NAHASDA § 802(d), 24 CFR § 1006.230) Did you exceed your spending cap for r Planning and Administration?
+Yes No If yes, did you receive HUD approval to exceed your spending cap on Planning and Administration?
+Yes No If you did not receive approval for e reason(s) for exceeding the cap. exceeding your spending cap on Planning and Administration costs, describe the

-NHHP/APR Office of Public and Indian Housing Office of Native American Programs dministration Expenses (NAHASDA § 802(d), 24 CFR § 1006.230) Do you intend to exceed you allowable spending cap for Planning and Administration?
-Yes No If yes, describe why the addition nal funds are needed for Planning and Administration.
-(4) Actual Planning and Admin istration Expenses (NAHASDA § 802(d), 24 CFR § 1006.230) Did you exceed your spending ca p for Planning and Administration?
-Yes No If yes, did you receive HUD appro oval to exceed your spending cap on Planning and Administration?
-Yes No If you did not receive approval reason(s) for exceeding the ca for exceeding your spending cap on Planning and Administration costs, describe the p.
+SECTION 7: NATIVE HAWAIIAN HOUSING PLAN CERTIFICATION OF COMPLIANCE

-SECTION 7: NATIVE HAWAIIAN HOUSING PLAN CERTIFICATION OF COMPLIANCE (NAHASDA § 803(c)(2)(E))
+(NAHASDA § 803(c)(2)(E))